nvietto/blog/content/project/data visulation/index.md

   url:  https://github.com/nvietto/TidyTuesday/tree/main
 ---

-Tidy Tuesday is a weekly social data challenge in R, where participants use a new data set each week to create a data visualization and share their work on social media with #TidyTuesday.
+TidyTuesday is a weekly social data challenge in R, where participants use a new data set each week to create a data visualization and share their work on social media with #TidyTuesday.
 For more information on how to participate head [here](https://github.com/rfordatascience/tidytuesday).

 <br>